 - 1. You have installed the Designer Series software, including APSW. - 2.
-You are familiar with PCs and Windows operating environments. - 3.
-You are familiar with UNIX workstations and UNIX operating systems. - 4.
+You are familiar with UNIX workstations and UNIX operating systems, or with PCs and Windows operating environments. - 3.
 You are familiar with FPGA architecture and FPGA design software.

 Document Conventions